Tulsa King: Season 2

+On the review aggregator website Rotten Tomatoes, of 5 critics' reviews are positive, with an average rating of 6.8/10.
 Jeff Ewing with Collider wrote that the second season "introduced new threats, but struggles to find its tone", feeling that it started off with too many filler episodes before building exposition in the later episodes.

 Deciders Joek Keller stated that Tulsa King "has become less of a fish out of water story and more of a story about just what kind of absurd scheme Dwight and his motley crew can pull off".
 He further elaborated by saying that the first episode addressed too many storylines at one time and believing that it is becoming more focused on comedy than crime.
 Writing for EscribiendoCine, Emiliano Basile praised Stallone's acting, writing that he "gives his character the characteristic charisma and powerful phrases that have accompanied him since Rocky."
 Basile also applauded the series costume design, and highlighted Sheridan's views on cultural views in the United States.

 The Quapaw Nation issued a statement during the broadcast of Tulsa Kings second season, criticizing its portrayal of fictional tribal leaders in criminal conspiracies.
 They stated that production members did not give the tribe the chance to review the potential use of a fictionalized portrayal of themselves and that it "constituted cultural appropriation".
 In a follow-up statement, they later declared that a "positive resolution" had been reached with Paramount.